The Windows eco-system is split into three parts, and each is too much an island.

 The problem, put simply, is that the eco-system doesn’t really exist.
 Despite what the company says, Windows 10 on PC, mobile and Xbox One operate differently, and cooperation between them is the exception rather than the rule.

 It’s hard to understand why.
 Microsoft now has full control over the hardware and software of at least one device in each category.
 Everything I used while writing this piece was built or coded by Microsoft.
-Yet, in reality, Apple’s OS X and iOS cooperate better than Windows 10 and Windows 10 Mobile, despite the fact each operating system is distinctly different.
+Yet, in reality, Apple’s OS X and iOS cooperate better than Windows 10 and

 I want to believe the situation might change, but my trust is gone.
 Over half a decade has passed since Windows Phone 7 first promised to unify the desktop with mobile, and the original Xbox debuted in 2001.
 Microsoft has repeatedly teased features over the years.
 Most recently, at BUILD 2015, the company laid out several app compatibility projects that promised to address the limited app selection of Windows Phone.
 Microsoft has said very little about them since.